 The Earnings at Risk indicators capture the more shorter term effect of the interest rate changes on the earnings of the Bank (under a stable balance sheet assumption).
 Therefore, indirectly through profitability, interest rate changes can also have a shorter-term solvency impact.
-A 95 bps increase of interest rates has an estimated impact on net interest income (before tax) of EUR +40 million of the next book year and an estimated cumulative impact of EUR +72 million over a three year period, whereas a 95 bps decrease would lead to an estimated impact of EUR -22 million over the next book year and an estimated cumulative impact of EUR -22 million over a three year and an estimated cumulative impact of EUR -95 million over a three year period (compared to EUR +32 million, resp.
+A 95 bps increase of interest rates has an estimated impact on net interest income (before tax) of EUR +40 million of the next book year and an estimated cumulative impact of EUR +72 million over a three year period, whereas a 95 bps decrease would lead to an estimated impact of EUR -22 million over the next book year and an estimated cumulative impact of EUR -95 million over a three year period (compared to EUR +32 million, resp.
 EUR +87 million for a similar rate shock of +50 bps and EUR +8 million, resp.
 EUR +2 million for a rate shock of -50 bps end of last year).

 Next to directional interest rate risk, also curvature risk, due to steepening or flattening of the interest rate curve, is monitored within a normative framework by the ALCo.
-The same applies to basis spread risk between Euribor and €STR and cross-currency spread risk.
+The same applies to basis spread risk between Euribor and \in STR and cross-currency spread risk.